Mature Masculine

 Developing Self-Awareness

-Self-awareness is where the Magician's power starts.
-You can't guide anyone if you don't know your own blind spots.
-You can't change anything out there if you haven't faced what's going on in here.
+Self-awareness is where the Magician's power begins.
+We cannot guide others if we don't know our own blind spots.
+We cannot change anything out there until we face what's happening in here.

-The Mature Magician watches himself closely.
-He sees his thoughts without getting dragged around by them.
+The Mature Magician watches himself.
+He sees his thoughts without getting dragged by them.
 He feels his emotions without drowning.
-He notices his patterns without staying stuck in them.
+He notices his patterns without staying stuck.

 Thoughts become words.
 Words become actions.
 Actions become habits.
 Habits become values.
 Values become destiny.
-He pays attention at every level.
-He steps in early when patterns don't serve.
+The Mature Magician pays attention at every level.
+When a pattern stops working, he changes course.

 Self-awareness is not self-judgment.
-It's seeing what's there.
+It is knowing our shadow material, our gifts, how we work, what drives us, what triggers us, what we are up to at any moment.
 The Mature Magician watches himself with curiosity instead of contempt.
 He keeps looking.
 He keeps learning.
+He keeps going deeper.
+This is an infinite game.

-The Magician builds self-awareness through practice.
-Journaling, meditation, therapy, honest friends who tell you what you don't want to hear.
+The Magician builds self-awareness through practice: journaling, meditation, therapy, honest friends who tell us what we don't want to hear.

 The Only Valid Comparison

-The Mature Magician compares himself only to who he was yesterday—never to who someone else is today.
+The Mature Magician compares himself only to who he was yesterday, never to who someone else is today.
 Someone will always be smarter, more successful, more talented.
-That comparison leads nowhere useful.
+That comparison leads nowhere.

-When we measure ourselves against standards we didn't choose, we make others into tyrants over our self-worth.
+When we measure ourselves against standards we didn't choose, we hand others tyranny over our self-worth.
 The Mature Magician defines his own standards.
 Am I more conscious than last month?
+Am I a more present father or partner today than yesterday?
 Have I integrated what I learned?
+Am I working at the edge of my capacity?

-The question isn't "Am I as good as him?" but "Am I better than I was?"
-That's the only comparison worth making, and the only one he can do something about.
+The question is not "Am I as good as him?" but "Am I better than I was?"
+That is the only comparison worth making, and the only one we can do something about.

 "Knowing thyself, that is the greatest wisdom."